vitobotta/hetzner-k3s/README.md

 ```

 I recommend running the above commands also when upgrading a cluster that has already been upgraded at least once previously, since the upgrade leaves some stuff behind that needs to be cleaned up.

-2. Re-run the `upgrade` command with an additiona parameter `--force true`.

-I have noticed that sometimes I need to re-run the upgrade command a couple of times to complete an upgrade successfully.
-Must be some bug in the system upgrade controller but I haven't investigated further.

 You can also check the logs of the system upgrade controller's pod: